ehammes/reading-notes/Code301/class-01.md

 ### [Component-Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)

 1. **What is a “component”?** A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exports it as a higher-level interface.
 Encapsulates functionality and behavior of a software element into a reusable and self-deployable binary unit.
 2. **What are the characteristics of a component?** Object oriented view (a set of one or more cooperating classes), conventional view (functional element or module of a program), process-related view (building from existing components).
-Characteristics of componßents include: resuability, replaceable, not context specific, extensible, encapsulated, independent
+Characteristics of components include: reusability, replaceable, not context specific, extensible, encapsulated, independent
 3. **What are the advantages of using component-based architecture?** Advantages of components include: ease of deployment, reduced cost, ease of development, reusable, reduced complexity, reliability, easier to maintain and evolve, and independent

 ### [What is Props and How to Use it in React](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0)